Skip to main content

 A contract that has a calculation for D Markdowns and an Allowance % will have a set %, say 6%, that will be multiplied by the D Markdown $s for the contract items during the contract time period at the contract outlets/stores.
 You can see this in the TVI Reports in Greenfield.

-It's worth knowing that a contract can be for a single day or up to a year for most of the longest ones.
-And they can be assessed at the beginning of the contract, the end of the contract, weekly, monthly, or quarterly.
-So a year long contract assessed quarterly would have 4 deductions.
+It's worth knowing that contract terms can be as short as a single day or up to a year for most of the longest ones.
+They can be assessed at the beginning or end of the contract, weekly, monthly, or quarterly.
+So, a year-long contract assessed quarterly would have 4 deductions.
 These are relatively common.
-A year long contract assessed weekly could have up to 52 deductions.
+A year-long contract assessed weekly could have up to 52 deductions.
 That scenario is more uncommon.

 Did this answer your question?